 It’s generally accepted that humans were once a very promiscuous species.
 Early on in our evolutionary history, humans were having rampant sex in a bid to make lots and lots of babies.
 But something changed and now, marriage rules.

 Recently, evolutionary biologist Sergey Gavrilet published some research on the origin of monogamy.
-He devised a set of theoretical algorithms (like maths and stuff) that simulate how we may have evolved to become less promiscuous and more monogamous.
+He devised a set of theoretical algorithms that simulate how we may have evolved to become less promiscuous and more monogamous.
 Gavrilet started off suggesting that we once lived in a male dominated society, where the alpha male had a monopoly on the mating game.

 Men would compete and fight for dominance and only the strongest would be able to have sex and father children.
 But therein lies the problem for the women.
 If they had a mate that was only interested in picking fights, she would have no help with raising the child.